|WHAT SERVICES DOES TALKABOUT INC OFFER?

 Yes, they do.
 We are not Doctors, so we are required to have a prescription from a Doctor before we can treat your child.

-We will also need these items before we will place your child on the “Ready” waiting list.
-A copy of the prescription or letter of referral is fine, an original is not necessary.
+A copy of the prescription is fine-an original is not necessary.
 We also accept faxed copies of these.

 WHAT HAPPENS WHEN I COME IN FOR MY FIRST APPOINTMENT?